Data4America/simple-static-stories/contents/updates/2016-update-simple/index.md

           		<td class="segment" bgcolor="#fff">
 			<div class="h1">One More Thing</div>
                     <div>
                     1/ Our Executive Director (<a target="_blank" href="https://twitter.com/chrisamccoy">Chris McCoy</a>) was invited by Arianna Huffington to write on the Huffington Post.
-We'll be syndicating D<span style="font-style:italic; color:blue;">4</span>A content there.
+We're be syndicating D<span style="font-style:italic; color:blue;">4</span>A content there.
                     <br><br>
                     2/ We launched Lifemap, history in <a target="_blank" href="http://lifemap.io/">100 characters or less</a>.
 Check out <a target="_blank" href="http://lifemap.io/donaldtrump/">Donald Trump</a>, <a target="_blank" href="http://lifemap.io/berniesanders/">Bernie Sanders</a>, <a href="http://lifemap.io/sherylsandberg">Sheryl Sandberg</a>, <a href="http://lifemap.io/markcuban">Mark Cuban</a>, and <a href="http://lifemap.io/">more</a>.
                     <br><br>
-                    3/ Here's the Lifemap on HuffPo: <a target="_blank" href="http://www.huffingtonpost.com/entry/the-lifemap-of-hillary-clinton-by-data4america_us_57ba0a08e4b07d22cc38a2a2">Hillary Clinton</a>, <a target="_blank" href="http://www.huffingtonpost.com/entry/lifemap-sheryl-sandberg_us_57a572e4e4b0ccb023725e61?m5cjkz3qctzqia4i">Sheryl Sandberg</a>, and <a target="_blank" href="http://www.huffingtonpost.com/entry/lifemap-the-history-of-bernie-sanders-in-100-characters_us_579e9e6ce4b00e7e269fcd31?qoo3i9mj4c1cvunmi">Bernie Sanders</a>.
-					<br><br>
-					4/ HuffPo is <a target="_blank" href="https://twitter.com/HuffPostPol/status/768534447536898048">tweeting</a> Lifemap out to their 860,000 followers!
+					3/ HuffPo is <a target="_blank" href="https://twitter.com/HuffPostPol/status/768534447536898048">tweeting</a> Lifemap out to their 860,000 followers!
                                                             <br><br>
                     <div class="lf-logo" style="text-align:center;">
                     	<img style="max-width:400px;" src="http://lifemap.io/img/lifemap.png" />